Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 - Take feedback and review it.

-- Distribute and assigns the work.
+- Distribute and assign the work.
 Give a clear idea of who will be performing which tasks.

 - Analyze the planning to find out the risk that might occur.